gauravjagpal/plan-et-continentally/README.md

 ### Visitor Goal
 - View different posts from different users
 - View all posts
-- Create an account and engage with the site and other users and site owner.
+- Create an account and engage with the site and other users.
 - Log in and out of their account.
 - Read posts and comments
 - Leave a comment and favourite a post